CAMeL-Lab/gender-rewriting/data/README.md

 ## Gender Rewriting:
 The data we used to train our multi-step gender rewriting systems is in [rewrite/apgc-v2.0](rewrite/apgc-v2.0).<br/>
 The train.\*.tokens/dev.\*.tokens/test.\*.tokens are identical to train.\*.tokens/dev.\*.tokens/test.\*.tokens that are available with the current release of APGC v2.0.
-Again, the only difference is that the data we provide contains the extended word-level gender annotations (i.e., base word gender + clitic gender).
+Again, the only difference is that the data we provide contains the extended word-level gender annotations (i.e., base word gender + clitic gender), in addition to the corrected sentences mentioned above.
 The extended word-level gender annotations were obtained by using the [utils/clitic_and_form_tagger.ipynb](utils/clitic_and_form_tagger.ipynb) script.

 ### Neural Rewriter Data:
 The data we used to train our out-of-context word-level neural rewriter component is in [rewrite/apgc-v2.0/nn_token_data](rewrite/apgc-v2.0/nn_token_data).
 To create this data we did the following: